-Fast algorithm for space fractional PDEs are currently popular.
-Recent study have shown that for the diagonal compensation preconditioner proposed in \cite{LinF2014}, the banded preconditioner with diagonal compensation \cite{She2021} could make the the condition number of the preconditioned matrix more smaller.
-Moreover, Lei and Sun proposed the preconditioned CGNR (PCGNR) method with a circulant preconditioner to solve such Toeplitz-like systems, which needs the computational cost of $\mathcal{O}(N \log N)$ \cite{Lei2013}.
-In addition, for the discretization and fast algorithms of some PDEs with Riesz fractional derivative(s), there are other methods available for readers to refer to \cite{Breiten2016,Zhu2021}.
-The $\tau$-algebra based preconditioning strategies have garnered significant attention in recent and much older literature.
-The definition of the related matrix-algebra and the first computational results e.g. for accurate eigenvalue solvers go back to the work of Bini and Capovani \cite{BC-LAA-83} in 1983.
-Then the $\tau$ preconditioners exploded as a better alternative in the fast solution of real symmetric Toeplitz linear systems \cite{Bini90,DiBe-SISC-95,DS-NumMath-99,SSC-MC-97,Serra1}.
-Furthermore, the analysis of other techniques such as band-Toeplitz preconditioning and multigrid methods stemmed from properties and studies on the $\tau$ algebra \cite{Chan-IMA-91,DFS-CMA-93,FS-CALC-91,FS-SISC-96,SSC-MC-97,CCS-SISC-98}.
-For a general account on several iterative approaches for solving in a fast way structured linear systems in the late 90s see \cite{CN-SIREV-96,DS-NumMath-99}.
+Fast algorithms for space fractional PDEs are currently popular.
+A recent study has revealed that the banded preconditioner with diagonal compensation \cite{She2021} can reduce the condition number of the preconditioned matrix.
+Moreover, Lei and Sun proposed the preconditioned CGNR method with a circulant preconditioner to solve such Toeplitz-like systems, incurring a computational cost of $\mathcal{O}(N_s \log N_s)$, where $N_s$ is the number of total grid nodes \cite{Lei2013}.
+In addition, for the discretization and fast algorithms of some PDEs with Riesz fractional derivatives, there are other methods for readers to refer to \cite{Breiten2016,Zhu2021}.

+The $\tau$-algebra-based preconditioning strategies have attracted significant attention in both recent and earlier literature, due to the fact that the $\tau$ matrix can be diagonalized by the discrete sine matrix.
+The definition of the related matrix-algebra and the initial computational results, such as those for accurate eigenvalue solvers, date back to the work of Bini and Capovani \cite{BC-LAA-83} in 1983.
+Subsequently, $\tau$-preconditioners emerged as a superior alternative for the fast solution of real symmetric Toeplitz linear systems \cite{Bini90,DiBe-SISC-95,DS-NumMath-99,SSC-MC-97,Serra1}.

+Furthermore, the analysis of other techniques, such as band-Toeplitz preconditioning and multigrid methods, originated from the properties and studies of the $\tau$-algebra \cite{Chan-IMA-91,CCS-SISC-98,FS-SISC-96,SSC-MC-97}.
+For a comprehensive overview of several iterative methods for quickly solving structured linear systems in the late 90s, refer to \cite{CN-SIREV-96,DS-NumMath-99}.